-The model-X framework was popularized by the seminal work of \cite{candes2018panning} in the context of the controlled variable selection that deals with screening the important covariates $\bm X$ from the given data on $(Y, \bm X)$ with false discovery rate control.
+The model-X framework was popularized by the seminal work of \cite{candes2018panning} in the context of controlled variable selection, where the goal is to identify important covariates $\bm X$ from observations on $(Y, \bm X)$ while controlling the false discovery rate.
 In this framework, the distribution of $\bm X$ is assumed to be known.
-The authors argued that, in many practical scenarios (e.g., genetic data sets), it is often easier to obtain knowledge about the distribution of the covariates $\bm X$, than the joint distribution of $(Y, \bm X)$.
-They also developed the conditional randomization test (CRT) for testing conditional independence assuming the distribution of $\bm X|\bm Z$ to be known.
-Whereas, the distribution of $\bm Y|\bm X,\bm Z$ remains unspecified.
-Their idea is to design a bootstrap method using the knowledge of $\bm X|\bm Z$ that can be applied with any test statistic for this restricted class of distributions.
-The CRT facilitated recent advances in the literature on conditional independence testing.
-Some of the notable contributions include \cite{liu2021dcrt, niu2022reconciling, katsevich2022UMPMX} and some references there in.
+The authors argue that in many practical settings (e.g., genetic experiments and clinical trials), obtaining knowledge about the distribution of the covariates $\bm X$ is often easier than specifying the joint distribution of $(Y, \bm X)$.
+Building on this idea, they proposed the conditional randomization test (CRT) for testing conditional independence under the assumption that the distribution of $\bm X \mid \bm Z$ is known, while leaving the distribution of $Y \mid \bm X, \bm Z$ completely unspecified.
+Their approach constructs a bootstrap procedure based on the known distribution of $\bm X \mid \bm Z$, which can be combined with an arbitrary test statistic within this restricted model class.
+The CRT has subsequently facilitated several recent advances in the literature on conditional independence testing; see \cite{liu2021dcrt, niu2022reconciling, katsevich2022UMPMX}.

-The foundation of the CRT framework is to capture the strength of conditional dependence by the change in the distribution of the corresponding test statistic under $H_0$ and $H_1$.
-Therefore, the performance of the CRT based tests depends heavily on the underlying test statistic.
-If the test statistic fails to discriminate between $H_0$ and $H_1$ (even under restricted setup), the CRT will also fail to reject $H_0$.
-This behaviour can be avioded if a test statistic is constructed using the knowledge of $\bm X|\bm Z$.
+The foundation of the CRT framework lies in quantifying the strength of conditional dependence through the change in the distribution of the chosen test statistic under $H_0$ and $H_1$.
+Consequently, the performance of CRT-based tests depends critically on the choice of the test statistic.
+If the test statistic fails to adequately discriminate between $H_0$ and $H_1$ (even under the restricted model assumptions), the CRT will also fail to reject $H_0$.
+This limitation can be mitigated by constructing test statistics that explicitly exploit the knowledge of the distribution of $\bm X \mid \bm Z$.